-Travel to NYC, Part 3: Arriving in New York
+Travel to NYC, Part 3: Arriving to New York

 The NYC Traveler in NYC: An Introduction to the City of New York (practically speaking!)
 Part 3: Arrival to NYC